Salim ibn Asad ibn Abi Rashid: Governorship

 In 928, Salim led the campaign himself, along with Sabir al-Fata, who commanded the Ifriqiyan troops.
-They attacked a locality named al-Ghiran ("the caves") in Apulia, Tarento and Otranto were sacked, and Salerno and Naples forced to pay heavy tribute in money and precious brocades to avoid being attacked.
+They attacked a locality named al-Ghiran ("the caves") in Apulia, Taranto and Otranto were sacked, and Salerno and Naples forced to pay heavy tribute in money and precious brocades to avoid being attacked.
 It was an outbreak of the plague which finally forced the expedition to return to Sicily, but they soon returned to Calabria and imposed the head tax (jizya) from the local inhabitants; according to the 14th-century historian al-Nuwayri, this tax was paid until the death of Caliph al-Mahdi Billah in 934.

 The growing resentment of the Sicilians for the Kutama-dominated and tax-heavy Fatimid regime finally broke out in April 937, when the populace of Agrigento expelled their governor.
 Salim sent an army of Kutama Berbers against the city under Abu Duqaq, but he was defeated, and the inhabitants of Agrigento, themselves mostly (non-Kutama) Berbers, marched on Palermo.
 Salim managed to beat them back, but in September, Palermo too rose in revolt, forcing Salim to lay siege to his own capital.
 The Byzantines assisted the rebels, and Salim was forced to ask for reinforcements from Ifriqiya.
 Fresh troops under Khalil ibn Ishaq al-Tamimi arrived in October, and Khalil, who now became governor, was quickly able to subdue Palermo, but the revolt was not fully suppressed until 941.

 Salim died in 939 at his palace.